Motivic invariant of real polynomial functions and Newton polyhedron: Recovering the weights

 \section{Recovering the weights}

-We prove that we can recover the weights of a convenient non-degenerate weighted homogeneous polynomials in three variables.
-Similarly to the two variables case (cf. remark \ref{2-case}), it easy to recover the multiplicity whereas the inverse of the sum of the weights is obtained by proposition \ref{signh}.
-We prove below that in the three variables case, we are able to recover the ultimate weight.
+We focus in this section on how to recover the weights of a convenient non-degenerate weighted homogeneous polynomials in three variables from its zeta function.
+In the two \coGR{variable} case, the result is immediate by Proposition \ref{signh}, since $h(v)\geq 0$ as soon as the germ is singular.